Triglyceride/LDL Cholesterol ratio predicts small dense LDL, the best predictor of atherosclerosis

 9. nonHDL-C/HDL-C ratio

-As a sidenote, electrical engineers and radar engineers first developed ROC curves during World War II for detecting enemy objects on battlefields which explains the name.
+As a sidenote, electrical and radar engineers first developed ROC curves during World War II to detect enemy objects on battlefields, which explains the name.

 Findings

-The Area Under the Curve AUCs is the red line for TG/LDL-C ratio and a blue line for non–HDL-C among all patients (A) and those not treated with statins (B).
+The Area Under the Curve AUCs are the red line for TG/LDL-C ratio and a blue line for non–HDL-C among all patients (A) and those not treated with statins (B).

 The figures above show that the AUC of the TG/LDL-C ratio was significantly greater than that of non–HDL-C among all patients and those not treated with statins.
 This means that the TG/LDL-C ratio has a higher specificity (true negative) and sensitivity (true positive) than non-HDL-C. TG/LDL-C is the best predictor of small dense LDL among the nine lipid markers in the study.